-“Our main focus is to evaluate patients who may have inherited forms of cancer, where it would make a difference in the management of their disease or the management of their family’s risk,” says Joseph F. Maher, MD, Director of Clinical Genetics in the Department of Internal Medicine at Roswell Park Comprehensive Cancer Center.
+“Our main focus is to evaluate patients who may have inherited forms of cancer, where it would make a difference in the management of their disease or the management of their family’s risk,” says Joseph F. Maher, MD, former Director of Clinical Genetics in the Department of Internal Medicine at Roswell Park Comprehensive Cancer Center.

 Genetic testing is offered to patients who meet an established set of criteria, which include a strong family history of certain types of cancers like prostate, colorectal, breast, ovarian or pancreas cancer, a cancer diagnosis at a young age, or a diagnosis of a rare cancer type.
 For patients who do not meet that criterion, they have the option of paying for it out of pocket.

-There are formal criteria that guide decisions to recommend genetic testing, something Dr. Maher says he and his team — which includes three genetic counselors and a genetics liaison who helps coordinate with patients — discuss with their patients before any testing is done.
-“The threshold for some cancers is such that only 2.5% to 5% of patients will test positive for a given mutation,” Dr. Maher says.
+There are formal criteria that guide decisions to recommend genetic testing, something Dr. Maher said he and his team — which includes three genetic counselors and a genetics liaison who helps coordinate with patients — discuss with their patients before any testing is done.
+“The threshold for some cancers is such that only 2.5% to 5% of patients will test positive for a given mutation,” Dr. Maher said.
 “That means 95% or more people are expected to test negative if the criteria are being followed.”

 The team also tries to underscore the possibility for ambiguous results with patients before testing occurs, to prepare them for what they might not learn.